View Details Explore Now →

 Practice Insight: Mini Case Study

 Case: A UK-based financial institution implemented an AI-powered fraud detection system.
 The system, due to biased training data, falsely flagged a disproportionate number of transactions from a specific ethnic group, leading to customer complaints and regulatory scrutiny from the FCA.
 The institution faced potential fines under the Equality Act 2010 and the GDPR.
-Their AI-Specific Liability insurance covered the legal expenses, compensation to affected customers, and the cost of retraining the AI algorithm, mitigating significant financial losses and reputational damage.
+Their AI-Specific Haftpflichtversicherung covered the legal expenses, compensation to affected customers, and the cost of retraining the AI algorithm, mitigating significant financial Losses and reputational damage.

 Future Outlook 2026-2030